lenovo/ELIE/README.md

   - licenses for packages included in elie-2.2.2, currently used by the LXCA product.

+elie-2.4.1
+  - licenses for packages included in elie-2.4.1.
+Used by networking switches.

 For access to the actual meta layer source code, please contact Lenovo Support.